Artistic gymnastics: Competition format

-In Olympic and World Championship competition, meets are divided into several sessions held on different days: qualifications, team finals, all-around finals, and event finals.
+In Olympic and World Championship competitions, meets are divided into several sessions on different days: qualifications, team finals, all-around finals, and event finals.

-During the qualification round (abbreviated TQ), gymnasts compete with their national squad on all four (WAG) or six (MAG) events.
-The scores from this session are not used to award medals, but rather to determine which teams advance to the team finals and which individual gymnasts advance to the all-around and event finals.
+During the qualification round (abbreviated TQ), gymnasts compete with their national squad in all four (WAG) or six (MAG) events.
+The scores from this session are not used to award medals but rather to determine which teams advance to the team finals and which individual gymnasts advance to the all-around and event finals.
 For the 2020 Olympics, teams will consist of four gymnasts, with up to two additional gymnasts per country allowed to compete as individuals.
-The format of team qualifications is 4–4–3, meaning that all four gymnasts compete on each event, but only the top three scores count.
-Individual gymnasts may qualify to the all-around and event finals, but their scores do not count toward the team's total.
+The format of team qualifications is 4–4–3, meaning that all four gymnasts compete in each event, but only the top three scores count.
+Individual gymnasts may qualify for the all-around and event finals, but their scores do not count toward the team's total.

 In the team finals (abbreviated TF), gymnasts compete with their national squad on all four or six events.
 The scores from the session determine the medalists in the team competition.
-The current format is 4–3–3, meaning that of the four gymnasts on the team, three compete on each event, and all three scores count.
+The format is 4–3–3, meaning that of the four gymnasts on the team, three compete in each event, and all three scores count.

-In the all-around finals (abbreviated AA), gymnasts compete individually on all four or six events, and their totals determine the all-around medals.
+In the all-around finals (abbreviated AA), gymnasts compete individually in all four or six events; their totals determine the all-around medals.
 Only two gymnasts per country may advance to the all-around finals from the qualification round.

-In the event finals (abbreviated EF) or apparatus finals, the top eight gymnasts on each event (as determined by scores in the qualification round) compete for medals.
+In the event finals (abbreviated EF) or apparatus finals, the top eight gymnasts in each event (as determined by scores in the qualification round) compete for medals.
 Only two gymnasts per country may advance to each event final.

-Competitions other than the Olympics and World Championships may use other formats.
-For instance, the 2007 Pan American Games had only one day of team competition with a 6–5–4 format, and three athletes per country were allowed to advance to the all-around.
-In other meets, such as those on the World Cup circuit, the team event is not contested at all.
+Competitions other than the Olympics and World Championships may use different formats.
+For instance, the 2007 Pan American Games had only one team competition day with a 6–5–4 format, and three athletes per country were allowed to advance to the all-around.
+The team event is not contested in other meets, such as on the World Cup circuit.

 New life

 Since 1989, competitions have used the "new life" rule, under which scores from one session do not carry over to the next.
-In other words, a gymnast's performance in team finals does not affect his or her scores in the all-around finals or event finals, and marks from the team qualifying round do not count toward the team finals.
+In other words, a gymnast's performance in team finals does not affect their scores in the all-around finals or event finals, and marks from the team qualifying round do not count toward the team finals.

 Before this rule was introduced, the scores from the team competition carried over into the all-around and event finals.
 Final results and medal placement were determined by combining the following scores: